integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

     in granting you admission to your college or university.

-2. It is likely that there was a point-based rubric used to predict your probably success at this institution based on some of the criteria you mentioned in question 1.
+2. It is likely that there was a point-based rubric used to predict your probable success at this institution based on some of the criteria you mentioned in question 1.
 For example, you might get a certain number of points for a high GPA, a certain number for each extra-curricular activity etc. Why do you think this method was used (if indeed it was)?
 What are the benefits of this method?

-3. What are the drawbacks of a point-based method (such as describe in question 2)?
+3. What are the drawbacks of a point-based method (such as described in question 2)?

 4. Read at least one of the two following scenarios.
 After reading, you